The O Antiphons

 Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume II: Restoration & Redemption continues our examination of the biblical prophets, picking up where Volume I left off, covering salvation history from the Babylonian Exile through the time of Jesus—including a look at Old Testament prophecy in the book of Revelation.
 Volume II of Thus Says the LORD: God Speaks Through His Servants the Prophets has been granted an imprimatur from the Most Reverend William M. Joensen, Ph.D., bishop of the Diocese of Des Moines.

-The United States Conference of Catholic Bishops (USCCB) offers a podcast of the daily Mass readings, which can be useful for lectors wishing to hear the correct pronunciation of biblical terms as well as for Catholics who simply want to listen to the readings.
-Several weeks’ worth of audio files for the Mass readings are available at this link; it may be necessary to scroll some to find the current readings.
+listen to the readings: The United States Conference of Catholic Bishops (USCCB) offers a podcast of the Sunday Mass readings, which can be useful for lectors wishing to hear the correct pronunciation of biblical terms as well as for Catholics who simply want to listen to the readings.

 Every Turning to God’s Word Bible study carries an imprimatur